atrosekta/rust-electrical-wiki/dump/combined-batterys.md

 I am tracking down every single person who uses root combined batteries for some base lights though, to spill a large box of Legos on their carpet at night.
 They deserve that and much more.

+---

+*and im now seeing that swift added this in the root combiner section, so yeah i ll just link to that new section instead*

+When combining batteries, the load is not evenly shared.
+For example, let's say we have 2 batteries on a combiner feeding a circuit that needs 50 power.
+Each battery will show an active usage of 50, not 25/25 to = 50.
+Both will show 50.
+This means that once you get a circuit that needs 101, both batteries will have a max usage with a combined potential of 200.
+Try to use all 200 because both batteries are draining at their max rate anyway.